Here Comes The Bus

 No. The card follows the child, not the school.
 As long as the student stays in Houston County, the card will still work.

-For questions or concerns, please contact Transportation at hctb@hcbe.net.
+For other questions or concerns, please contact Transportation at hctb@hcbe.net.

 App Installation Instructions for New Users: